rogdooley/EthicalHackingArticles/EthicalHackingArticles/Misc/Using Wolfram Language as part of solving HTB Editorial.md

 ]
 ```

-I didn't want to run over all +65k ports so I started with a list of commonly using web ports.
+I didn't want to run over all +65k ports, so I started with a list of commonly using web ports.

 ```mathematica
 popularWebserverPorts={"80","443","8080","8443","8000","8888","8081","8444","3000","9000","5000","8082","9090","8880"};